kavehtehrani/gnome-speech2text/README.md

   dependencies and installs the Python D-Bus service into `~/.local/share/gnome-speech2text-service`.
 - You must install system packages yourself using your distro’s package manager.
 The setup dialog will list any missing packages.
-- The top-level `install.sh` script in this repository provides Ubuntu/Debian-specific guidance and commands as an example to help install required packages and set up the extension end-to-end.

 #### IMPORTANT: Restart GNOME Shell After Installation